3 Tips to Optimize Your Safe Streets and Roads for All (SS4A) Action Plan Application

 How much funding can you budget?

-Key takeaway: For many of the applicants we are speaking with, the expected minimum of $200,000 for Action Plan Grants seems like a large sum.
-It is important to note that this is just an expectation, not a literal minimum – applicants can request less, as shown by some of the awards in the first round.
-Though if your budget is significantly under the minimum, you may want to reflect on whether the core elements of your application are underdeveloped.
+Key takeaway: For many applicants, the expected minimum of $200,000 for Action Plan Grants seems like a large sum.
+It is important to note that this is just an expectation, not a literal minimum.
+Applicants can request less, as shown by some of the awards in the first round.
+However, if your budget is significantly under the minimum, you may want to reflect on whether the core elements of your application are underdeveloped.

 Three tips to optimize your Safe Streets and Roads for All application